ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem a data transfer useful.
-It is specified in bits per second.
+This property specifies an upper-bound rate that a transfer is not expected to exceed (even if flow control and congestion control allow higher rates), and/or a lower-bound rate below which the application does not deem a will be useful.
+These are specified in bits per second.
 The special value `Unlimited` indicates that no bound is specified.

 ### Read-only Connection Properties {#read-only-conn-prop}